 Bottomline: what’s happening is both harmful and dangerous.

 Years before the pandemic, I used to talk about how work was the last social gathering spot.
-It was true even then that social and community institutions like churches, civic groups, and even organig groups like “card clubs” were either dying out or seeing drastically declining attendance.
+It was true even then that social and community institutions like churches, civic groups, and even organizing groups like “card clubs” were either dying out or seeing drastically declining attendance.

-Work was the ONE place where most people still had the opportunity to come together with other humans.
 It was the new community center where people were making friends and meeting romantic partners.
 It’s also the one place where you might encounter people who are different from you.

 Work had taken on a heftier, more important role in shaping the social fabric of our world.